ClaudiuAanei/ApointmentsApp/README.md

 CLIENT_ID='your_google_client_id'
 CLIENT_SECRET='your_google_client_secret'

-# Email Configuration (for an App Password in Gmail)
+# Email Configuration (for a Gmail App Password)
 MY_EMAIL='your.email@gmail.com'
-PASSWORD='your gmail app password'
+PASSWORD='your_gmail_app_password'

 # Application URLs (for email links)
 CONFIRMATION_URL="http://localhost:5000/confirm?code="
 RESET_PASSWORD="http://localhost:5000/reset-password?"

+Note: To get the CLIENT_ID and CLIENT_SECRET, create a project in the Google Cloud Console and set up an OAuth consent screen.
+For PASSWORD, use an "App Password" generated from your Google Account settings.

-4. Initialize the Database
+5. Initialize the Database 🗄️
-Use Flask-Migrate to create and apply your database schema.
+To test it you will find in admin folder two files to initialize the database and hours interval

-5. Run the Application
+6. Run the Application ▶️
+Start the Flask development server.

 flask run

-The application will be available at http://localhost:5000.
+The application will be running on localhost.